Compassionate Private Counselling In Swindon, Wiltshire and Online.

 I am registered with the Information Commissioners Office (ICO) for GDPR purposes and I am insured for both public and professional liability.

-• Level 4 CPCAB Diploma in Therapeutic Counselling.
+• Level 4 CPCAB Person Centred Diploma in Therapeutic Counselling.
+2021

 • Level 6 BSc Open Degree studying the exploration and application of Psychology.
-(Child Development, Attachment Styles, Social Psychology and introduction to counselling.)
+(Child Development, Attachment Styles, Social Psychology.)
+2013

-• Complex Trauma Certification Training Level 1 (CCTP) Working with the Neurobiological Legacy of Trauma
+• Janina Fisher’s Certified, Complex Trauma Certification Training Level 1 (CCTP) Working with the Neurobiological Legacy of Trauma 2022

-• Complex Trauma Certification Training Level 2 (CCTPII) Treatment of Complex Trauma and Dissociative Disorders
+• Janina Fisher’s Certified, Complex Trauma Certification Training Level 2 (CCTPII) Treatment of Complex Trauma and Dissociative Disorders 2023

-• Volunteer Counselling includes working with young people’s mental health in SBC OnTrak and with Adult Clients at Cotswold Counselling.
+• Volunteer Counsellor roles include working with young people’s mental health in SBC OnTrak and with Adult Clients at Cotswold Counselling.

 Often people come for counselling when they have experienced a significant loss, the death of a partner, parent, friend or beloved pet.
 A sudden loss of a relationship, job or home.
 If you or someone close to you has been recently diagnosed with a life-changing health condition or illness.
 It can be a shock and can leave you with a sense that life will never be the same again.
 It’s ok to feel confused, sad, angry, bitter and fearful of what the future will be like.